 Voice fakes

-September 6, 2018 — June 17, 2021
+September 6, 2018 — February 1, 2025

 A placeholder.
-Generating speech, without a speaker, or possibly style transferring speech.
+Generating speech, without a speaker, or possibly style-transferring speech.

 1 Style transfer

-You have a recording of me saying something self-incriminating.
+Problem setting: You have a recording of me saying something self-incriminating.
 You would prefer it to be a recording of Hillary Clinton saying something incriminating.
 This is achievable.

-The “vocoder free” approach of kaen2891/kaen2891.github.io: Research Results might be good, although their website is fried.
+The “vocoder-free” approach of kaen2891/kaen2891.github.io: Research Results might be good, although their website is fried.

 For an overview of recent history see Kyle Kastner’s suggestions: